-This page outlines the conditions that the ACNC has for reporting groups – organisations that, together, submit an Annual Information Statement as a group.
+This page outlines the conditions that the ACNC has for group reporting.
+Group reporting is when charities submit one Annual Information Statement (and annual financial report, if applicable) to the ACNC on behalf of a group.

 Approval to report to the ACNC as a group is subject to review, but once an approval is granted, it will continue until we notify the group otherwise.
-If a reporting group fails to comply with any relevant conditions, we may remove the approval to report as a group.
-In such cases, we will notify the group of the changes to its approval.
+If a reporting group fails to comply with any relevant conditions, we may remove our approval for group reporting.

-This approval only relates to your reporting obligations with the ACNC.
+Approval for group reporting only relates to your ACNC reporting obligations.
 Any reporting obligations to other Commonwealth, state or territory agencies will continue unchanged.

-- The reporting group must only use the financial information that has been designated in the AFR as relating to ACNC-registered charities when completing the financial questions in the Annual Information Statement.
+The reporting group must only use the financial information that has been designated in the annual financial report as relating to ACNC-registered charities when completing the financial questions in the Annual Information Statement.

-If the financial information of non-registered entity/s is immaterial for the ACNC reporting group as a whole, a reconciliation table will not be necessary.
-However, a disclosure note must be provided instead stating that the financial information relating to the non-registered entity/s is immaterial for the ACNC reporting group overall.
+If the financial information of non-registered entities is immaterial for the ACNC reporting group as a whole, a reconciliation table will not be necessary.
+However, a disclosure note must instead be provided that states the financial information relating to non-registered entities is immaterial for the overall ACNC reporting group.

 If a reporting group prepares a Special Purpose Financial Statement, it must adopt AASB Standard 124 Related Party Disclosures in full.
 This means the notes to the financial statement prepared for the reporting group must include disclosures about related party transactions and the remuneration of key management personnel.

-- are not required to submit financial statements (where all members of the group each have revenue less than $500,000), or
+- are not required to submit financial statements (where all members of the group are small charities), or

 - prepare a full General Purpose Financial Statement, or a General Purpose Financial Statements – Simplified Disclosures Standard (as these should already comply with AASB 124 or AASB 1060).